• Skip to content

 Nasko Kondakov, Architecture BA(Hons) graduate 2023

-"The course prepared me for precisely what’s ahead of me – collaboration with the nature surrounding us all.
-In a world where sustainability and environmentalism are taking centre stage, Architecture at Brighton equipped me with the skills necessary to have a head start in the revamping industry.
+“The course prepared me for precisely what’s ahead of me – collaboration with the nature surrounding us all.
+In a world where sustainability and environmentalism are taking centre stage, studying architecture at Brighton equipped me with the skills necessary to have a head start in the revamping industry.

-Zenida Fernandes' final year project Urban Oasis was influenced by the routes around Lewes, England, serving as a driving force in its conception.
+Zenida Fernandes’ final year project, Urban Oasis, was influenced by the routes around Lewes, England, which served as a driving force in its conception.

 More about this subject at Brighton